graysonhicks/gatsby-drupal-starter/README.md

 To see the JSON that is returned, [hit the API directly](https://live-contentacms.pantheonsite.io/api) in your browser (a JSON viewer is helpful for readability here)

+To explore it in GraphQL, use Gatsby's GraphiQL tool by going to http://localhost:8000/___graphql.
+Once there, below the commented instructions, type a pair of `{ }` keep your cursor between them, and hit `ctrl + space` to see an autocomplete list of data available for querying.
+Continue to use this `{ }` + `ctrl + space` method to explore the many nested levels of the data.

 ### Custom Endpoint Data

 When you choose to hit your own endpoint, [here](https://github.com/graysonhicks/gatsby-drupal-starter) is an example of a Drupal 8 endpoint with JSONAPI installed.
 This example only has one `Article` as its content.

 ## Custom Design

 This repo is basebones when it comes to styles.
-You can leverage all of Gatsby's design patterns (use your Drupal data, Markdown, React components) along with whatever style library (vanilla CSS, styled-components, etc) to being building your site.
+You can leverage all of Gatsby's data sources (use your Drupal data, Markdown, React components) along with whatever style library (vanilla CSS, styled-components, etc) to begin building your site.

 If you think you understand the use of Gatsby `source` plugins, you can always try [another Gatsby starter](https://www.gatsbyjs.org/docs/gatsby-starters/#gatsby-starters) and add your endpoint the same way it is added in this project.